Gregg Garrity

 Gregg David Garrity (born November 24, 1960) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Pittsburgh Steelers and Philadelphia Eagles.
 He played college football for the Penn State Nittany Lions, and played high school football at North Allegheny High School in Wexford, Pennsylvania.
-He was selected in the fifth round of the 1983 NFL draft.
+He was selected 140th overall in the fifth round of the 1983 NFL draft.

 Garrity is notable for a diving catch in the end zone that helped the Nittany Lions clinch their first national title over Georgia, a feat that landed him on the cover of Sports Illustrated.

+Garrity was a Brother in Phi Gamma Delta Fraternity during his time at Penn State.